datasets/bond-yields-uk-10y/README.md

 * 10y par gross redemption yield Annual average - IUAAAJLW - Annual
   * 1984-2007 (not clear why this ends in 2007)

+## Preparation

+Do the following:

+    . scripts/download.sh
+    . scripts/extract.sh

+Data will be in `annual.csv`.

 ## License

 The [Bank of England Terms of Use][tou] appear only to allow non-commercial